IUD And Acne: Causes And How To Prevent It

 IUDs stir up controversy when it comes to their relationship with acne.
 They have mixed reviews amongst their users.
 Some women who have used copper IUDs claim to have not shown any reaction of acne breakouts or flare-ups.
 It could be because copper IUDs do not contain hormones like progestin the way hormonal IUDs do.

-A lot of the talk regarding acne is related to hormonal IUDs, which contain hormones like progestin (that converts into progesterone) and different types of testosterone that pave the way for cystic acne (2).
+A lot of the talk regarding acne is related to hormonal IUDs, which contain hormones like progestin (that converts into progesterone) and different types of testosteronei XPrimary sex hormones that are produced in the testicles and are responsible for the development of male reproductive organs. that pave the way for cystic acne (2).

 There have been cases where women with no history of acne experienced a sudden acne breakout after getting an IUD.
 After the removal of the IUD, their skin cleared up and stopped showing any acne signs (2).
 However, it is important to remember that not a lot of research has been conducted on the link between IUDs and acne, so we cannot draw a concrete conclusion.